 After analyzing the results in Opportunity Finder, you can explore the niche further by clicking the Amazon icon next to the niche name/keywords.

-Then you can run the extension to see an overview of specific listings that make up the niche (the top products tab is, essentially, a faster way of doing this, but you can see additional product information using Extension).
+Then you can run the extension to see an overview of specific listings that make up the niche (the top products tab is a faster way of doing this, but you can see additional product information using the Extension).

-Keep in mind that Opportunity Finder gives an overview of the whole niche based on the values of the listings that make it up, while Extension breaks down the attributes of each separate listing.
+Remember that Opportunity Finder gives an overview of the whole niche based on the listings values that make it up, while Extension breaks down the attributes of each separate listing.